ElijaRock/git-guide/README.md

-# Git Guide
+# Git guide
-#### A comprehensive and simple beginner's guide to using git as a version control system.
+#### A comprehensive and simple beginner's guide to using git as a version control system

 -------------------------------------------

-### NOTICE: If at any point reading this guide you want to skip a section that you are already familiar with, click on the hamburger menu at the top left of this file (above the title and to the left of the filename, see example below).
+### NOTICE: If at any point reading this guide you want to skip a section that you are already familiar with, click the hamburger menu at the top left of this file preceding the title and to the left of the filename, see example below

 ![hamburger](/images/hamburger.webp)

-## Part 1: What is Git and why use it?
+## Part 1: What's Git and why use it?

 Git allows different people in different locations to contribute to a project in a centralized location.
-The project is usually stored on a website, and can be modified through a tool known as `git`.
-This tool also preserves project history, so every version of the project can be accessed at any time.
+The project is usually stored on a website, and a tool known as `git` can modify it.
+This tool also preserves project history, so every version of the project is accessible at any time.

-These project "versions" are known as *commits*.
+A programmer generally refers to these project "versions" as *commits*.
 You can always revert to a previous commit if you make a mistake and lose your progress.

-This commit is done to a *branch*.
+The programmer commits to a *branch*.
 Think of branches as a slightly different version of the project.
-For example, you might want to have a `stable` branch that gets updated infrequently in order to have a stable version of the code.
-Then a `testing` branch can be used to test and implement new features.
+For example, you might want to have a `stable` branch that gets updated infrequently to have a stable version of the code.
+A programmer can use a `testing` branch to test and implement new features.

 The commits in the image contain messages informing the team about the purpose of that commit.
-While commit messages are not required, it is considered bad practice to leave them out.
+While commit messages aren't required, it's considered bad practice to leave them out.

 ![Example Graph](/images/example_graph.png)

-Now that you have a basic understanding of what Git is, the following parts will help guide you through the setup process.
+Now that you have a basic understanding of what Git's, the following parts explain the setup process.

-## Part 2: The Terminal
+## Part 2: The terminal

-### NOTICE: If you are using a Windows computer you will need to configure WSL (version 2) to follow the rest of the guide from here on.
-You should be able to run `wsl --install` from powershell as an administrator (click on: https://learn.microsoft.com/en-us/windows/wsl/install).
+### NOTICE: If you are using a Windows computer you may need to configure Windows Subsystem for Linux to follow the rest of the guide from here on.
+You should be able to run `wsl --install` from PowerShell as an administrator (https://learn.microsoft.com/en-us/windows/wsl/install).

-### Basic Syntax
+### Basic syntax

-Git can be used through a *command line interface*.
-This means that you will be utilizing git through a *terminal emulator* on your computer (terminal for short).
-This is an interactive prompt that allows you to type commmands in the *bash* language to execute.
+You can use `git` through a *command line interface*.
+This means that you'll be utilizing git through a *terminal emulator* or terminal on your computer.
+This is an interactive prompt that allows you to type commands in the *bash* language to execute.
 An example of a terminal command that commits to the current working branch looks like this:

 ```
 $ git commit --message 'Added methods for telemetry'
 ```

-The `$` indicates the start of the line for a command to be entered by the user.
-It is not typed by the user but will exist on its own line in the terminal emulator by default.
+The `$` indicates the start of the line for the user to enter a command.
+It's not typed by the user but it'll exist on its own line in the terminal emulator by default.
 If the line is blank, then your terminal emulator is already executing a task and not ready for user input.

-The command to be executed is then entered: `git`.
-Since the `git` command takes one required argument, it is then followed by the phrase: `commit`.
+The command itself is then entered: `git`.
+Since the `git` command takes one required argument, it's then followed by the phrase: `commit`.
 In other words, you are telling the terminal that you would like to make a new git commit.
 Now you can finish the command by hitting the enter key and you have made a git commit.
-However, as I said earlier, it is good practice to include an optional message describing the purpose of the commit.
+However, as stated prior, it's good practice to include an optional message describing the purpose of the commit.

 Next are the optional arguments or *options*.
 You can choose a specific option by starting with a `--` followed by one or more words.
 In this case, `--message` tells the `git commit` to include a message.
-If there is an option with multiple words it will probably look something like this: `--option-with-multiple-words`.
+If there is an option with multiple words it'll probably look something like this: `--option-with-multiple-words`.

-Since arguments are seperated by a space in bash, the message argument must start and end with a single quote mark or only the first word will be taken as the message. ie:
+Since the user separates arguments by a space in bash, the message argument must start and end with a single quote mark or it only considers the first word in the message. i.e:

 `$ git commit -m Added methods for telemetry` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Incorrect**\
 `$ git commit -m 'Added methods for telemetry'` &nbsp; **Correct**